VincentSheehan22/UCDPA_vincentsheehan/README.md

 It is a large dataset offering opportunities for exploring regression and classification techniques.

 The workflow, described in detail below, begins with collecting and compiling the dataset into a Pandas DataFrame object for further analysis.
-The dataset is then cleaned of stray characters, incorrect data types and missing values, and checked for duplicate entries.
+The dataset is then cleaned of stray characters, missing values and incorrect data types, and checked for duplicate entries.
 The DataFrame object is summarised at multiple points to demonstrate the transformation.

 Once a clean DataFrame is arrived at, some first impressions are drawn form the DataFrame description table.
 Values of